 Therapy Dog

 AUTHOR’S NOTE: This short story, “Therapy Dog,” was published July 11, 2021, in a little literary magazine called Sincerely Magazine.
 The magazine can be purchased here https://www.sincerelymagazine.com/volumenineserendipity.
+Below is the story in WordPress.
 About 10 years ago, when my daughter Allison attended the University of Pittsburgh, she’d periodically call home with updates.
-Her college experience—you’d be surprised, astonished, and amazed to … Continue reading Therapy Dog
+Her college experience—you’d … Continue reading Therapy Dog

 Beggar

+AUTHOR’S NOTE: This short story was published in the summer 2019 issue of the little literary magazine Pattern Recognition No. 4.
 “Some old bag probably just lost her old bag,” Mike Feller decides with a shrug.
 He had just turned onto Godfrey Avenue when his beams swiped an object.
-At first Mike thinks it’s a dead animal, then realizes it’s a bundle of some sort.
-It could be a pocketbook; it’s laying on the yellow line … Continue reading Beggar
+At first Mike thinks it’s a … Continue reading Beggar

 Surprise!